idonthav/React-Componnets/README.md

 ## Introduction

-* This React project provides some frequent used components.
-This one is 'Comments Box' functionality most seen in form/blog discussion sections.
+* This React project provides some frequently used components.
+This one is the 'Comments Box' functionality most seen in form/blog discussion sections.

-* It's designed to be a fundational template for web developers looking to quickly customize to fit specific styling and functionality needs.
+* It's designed to be a foundational template for web developers looking to quickly customize to fit specific styling and functionality needs.

 ### Features